ipaintcode/Coda-2-Themes/README.md

-#Coda 2 Themes | TextMate like theme ports.
+#Coda 2 Themes (ported to work with 2.0's new sss themes).
- I'm not the creator or originator of the original themes, I'm just porting over more common themes from TextMate to give Coda 2 users more flavor of themes.
+ I'm not the creator or originator of the original themes, I'm just porting over more common themes allowing Coda 2 users more flavor of themes.

 Justin Hileman has a nice collection of ported themes not include in my pack (no need for dublication):  [Justin's Coda 2 themes](http://justinhileman.info/coda-colors/).

 If you have any themes you'd like ported, you can ticket them or even faster tweet me your request: [@iPaintCode](http://twitter.com/iPaintCode/).